-Clinical adverse outcomes were also evaluated during the follow-up and included: 1) the composite of MACE (CV mortality and HFH), and the individual outcomes of 2) all-cause mortality, 3) CV mortality and 4) HFH.
+Clinical adverse outcomes were also evaluated during the follow-up and included: i) the composite of MACE (CV mortality and HFH), and the individual outcomes of ii) all-cause mortality, iii) CV mortality, and iv) HFH.
 Unknown cause of death was assumed when the search for information about the death aetiology was not feasible due to missing data.